 Google puts a limit on the host tools used when compiling Android code from the Android 10.0 platform.
-Some host tools necessary for building U-Boot/kernel now cannot be used in Android build system, which is under the control of soong\ui, so U-Boot/kernel cannot be built together with Android images.
-Google also recommends to use prebuilt binaries for U-Boot/kernel in Android build system.
-It takes some steps to build U-Boot/kernel to binaries and puts these binaries in proper directories, so some specific Android images depending on these binaries can be built without error. imx-make.sh is then added to do these steps to simplify the build work.
+Some host tools necessary for building U-Boot/kernel now cannot be used in Android build system, which is under the control of $\mathtt{soong\ui}$ , so U-Boot/kernel cannot be built together with Android images.
+Google also recommends using prebuilt binaries for U-Boot/kernel in Android build system.
+It takes some steps to build U-Boot/kernel to binaries and puts these binaries in proper directories, so some specific Android images depending on these binaries can be built without error. $\mathtt{imx-make.sh}$ is then added to do these steps to simplify the build work.
 After U-Boot/kernel are compiled, any build commands in standard Android can be used.

-imx-make.sh can also start the soong\ui with the make function in \${MY\ANDROID}/build/envsetup.sh to build the Android images after U-Boot/kernel are compiled, so customers can still build the i.MX Android images with only one command with this script.
+imx-make.sh can also start the soong\ui with the make function in \${MY\ANDROID}/build/ envsetup.sh to build the Android images after U-Boot/kernel are compiled, so customers can still build the i.MX Android images with only one command with this script.

-The build configuration command lunch can be issued with an argument <Build name>-<Build type> string, such as lunch mek 8g car-userdebug, or can be issued without the argument presenting a menu of selection.
+The build configuration command lunch can be issued with an argument <Build name>-<Build type> string, such as lunch mek\8q\car-userdebug, or can be issued without the argument presenting a menu of selection.

-The users need to do some preparations for the first time when building the images.
-A detailed example of image building steps are as follows:
+Do some preparations for the first time when building the images.
+A detailed example of image building steps is as follows:

-1. Prepare the build environment for U-Boot.
+1. Prepare the build environment for U-Boot and kernel.

 This step is mandatory because there is no GCC cross-compile tool chain in the AOSP codebase.
 An approach is provided to use the self-installed GCC cross-compile tool chain.

 First, download the tool chain for the A-profile architecture on the arm Developer GNU-A Downloads page.
-It is recommended to use the 8.3 version for this release.
-You can download the gcc-arm-8.3-2019.03-x86\64-aarch64-elf.tar.xz or gcc-arm-8.3-2019.03-x86\64-aarch64-linux-gnu.tar.xz.
+It is recommended to use the 9.2 version for this release.
+You can download gcc-arm-9.2-2019.12-x86\64-aarch64-none-elf.tar.xz or gcc-arm-9.2-2019.12-x86\64-aarch64-none-linux-gnu.tar.xz.
 The first one is dedicated for compiling bare-metal programs, and the second one can also be used to compile the application programs.

-Then, decompress the file into a path on local disk.
+Then, uncompress the file into a path on local disk.
 For example, to /opt/, export a variable named AARCH64 GCC CROSS COMPILE to point to the tool as follows:

-''' if "gcc-arm-8.3-2019.03-x86_64-aarch64-elf.tar.xz" is used sudo tar -xvJf gcc-arm-8.3-2019.03-x86_64-aarch64-elf.tar.xz -C /opt export AARCH64_GCC_CROSS_COMPILE=/opt/gcc-arm-8.3-2019.03-x86_64-aarch64-elf/bin/aarch64-elfif "gcc-arm-8.3-2019.03-x86_64-aarch64-linux-gnu.tar.xz" is used sudo tar -xvJf gcc-arm-8.3-2019.03-x86_64-aarch64-linux-gnu.tar.xz -C /opt export AARCH64_GCC_CROSS_COMPILE=/opt/gcc-arm-8.3-2019.03-x86_64-aarch64-linux-gnu/bin/aarch64linux-gnu- '''
+''' if "gcc-arm-9.2-2019.12-x86_64-aarch64-none-elf.tar.xz" is used sudo tar -xvJf gcc-arm-9.2-2019.12-x86_64-aarch64-none-elf.tar.xz -C /opt export AARCH64_GCC_CROSS_COMPILE=/opt/gcc-arm-9.2-2019.12-x86_64-aarch64none-elf/bin/aarch64-none-elfif "gcc-arm-9.2-2019.12-x86_64-aarch64-none-linux-gnu.tar.xz" is used sudo tar -xvJf gcc-arm-9.2-2019.12-x86_64-aarch64-none-linux-gnu.tar.xz -C / opt export AARCH64_GCC_CROSS_COMPILE=/opt/gcc-arm-9.2-2019.12-x86_64-aarch64none-linux-gnu/bin/aarch64-none-linux-gnu- '''